Radiation measurements and approvals

 Radon measurements carried out to assess occupational or public exposure or to ensure safety require an approval from the Radiation and Nuclear Safety Authority.
 The prerequisite for approval is that the equipment used for measurements meets the requirements laid down in the Radiation Act and the decrees and regulations issued on the basis thereof, and that the equipment has been appropriately calibrated.
 The calibration of the equipment must be valid at the time of measurement.

-Form: Approval of radon measurements (in Finnish)
+Form: Application for approval of radon measurement (in Finnish)

 The test report based on the measurement must be compliant with the standard.
 The calibration factor determined during calibration must be taken into account when reporting the results of radon measurements.
 The actual radon concentration in respiratory air is obtained by multiplying the result given by the radon measuring device by the calibration factor.